vuminhtue/SMU_R_Visualization/_episodes/04-Numpy.md

 keypoints:
 - "Working with csv input data"
 ---

+## Numpy
+Numpy[https://numpy.org/] stands for Numerical Python

+Nearly every scientist working in Python draws on the power of NumPy.

+NumPy brings the computational power of languages like C and Fortran to Python, a language much easier to learn and use.
+With this power comes simplicity: a solution in NumPy is often clear and elegant.

 ## Vector
 Typical object is a vector, that can be defined using function `c()` #c stands for combine